A topic from the subject of Biochemistry in Chemistry.

 Applications

-Toxicology and biochemistry have a wide range of applications, including:
+Toxicology and biochemistry have wide-ranging applications, including:

 Conclusion